aimicrocot/Scenarios-Extension/README.md

 — Add/delete/edit scenario texts; they go into the default SillyTavern field named Scenario

-— Toggle the visibility of scenario texts; hidden ones will be erased from the default Scenario field (but remain in the extension window itself)
+— Toggle the visibility of scenario texts; hidden ones will be erased from the default Scenario window (but remain in the extension window itself)

 — Combine scenarios: if you add multiple texts, they will appear together in the Scenario field

-— Count the number of characters entered
+— Count the number of symbols entered

 — Adapt to the theme appearance